jeff1evesque/ist-736/README.md

 ## Execution

 Original aspiration was to complete the codebase using the [app-factory](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/).
 Due to time constraint, the codebase was not expanded as an application.
 However, a provided [`config-TEMPLATE.py`](https://github.com/jeff1evesque/ist-736/blob/master/config-TEMPLATE.py) is required at minimum to be copied as `config.py` in the same directory.
 If additional twitter user timelines, or quandl stock index would be studied, the contents of the copied `config.py` need to match registered API tokens for each of the service providers.
 However, to run the codebase to reflect the choices made in this study, then no API keys need to be pasted into the configuration.
-Instead, the contents of the [`app.py`](https://github.com/jeff1evesque/ist-736/blob/master/app.py) need to be properly commented out.
+Instead, additional configurations need to be properly commented out.
 Specifically, only one analysis can be performed at a given time.
 Moreover, timeseries sentiment models (consisting of both ARIMA and LSTM) has an added constraint.
 Specifically, only one stock code can be implemented at a given time:

 ```python
 screen_name = [